antoinecarat/JARVIS/README.md

 # JARVIS
-School project, extandable software course.
+School project, extandable software engineering course.
 Nantes, France.

-## Problèmes de dépendances snakeyaml

-Pour résoudre les problèmes de dépendances évetuels, ajoutez la librairie snakeyaml-1.18.jar au build path à l'aide de :
-Clic droit > Build Path > Ajouter au build path.
+## Goal
+The goal of thid project is to build a platform that manage plugins.
+To do so, we use the reflect API.